-Mrs. Devine is the first African-American female to serve on City Council and the first African-American to be elected At-Large.
+Mrs. Devine is the first African-American female to serve on City Council and the first African- American to be elected At-Large in 2002.
 She serves on numerous boards, commissions and civic organizations, including a past member of the Board of Visitors for Columbia College and the board of Junior Achievement.
 She is also a 2002 graduate of Leadership Columbia, sponsored by the Greater Columbia Chamber of Commerce.
 Mrs. Devine is also a member of the Liberty Fellowship class of 2013.

 Her contributions to her community are further expressed through her work with her church, Brookland Baptist, and her sorority, Delta Sigma Theta Sorority, Inc. The City projects she works diligently on are numerous.
 She was the co-chairperson on the Workforce Initiative Project (WIP) and also spearheaded the reorganization of the City's courts system.
 She remains involved as a liaison between the municipal judges and City Council.
 She also spearheads the City's annual National Youth Violence Prevention Week activities.